1967 Volkswagen Microbus review: Back to the future

 Make mine creamsicle orange.

-Discuss: Driving a vintage VW Bus showed me what the all-electric ID Buzz must get right
+Discuss: Driving a 1963 VW Bus shows me what the all-electric ID Buzz must get right

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.